 Marine Le Pen has replaced her papa as Europe's ranking nationalist firebrand .
 I hate to gloat, but I called it years ahead of anyone else.

-Enduring Life as I like to call it.
+Enduring Life.
 From Alphabet City to Hudson Bay:

 Explorersweb.com.
 Driving a convertible to Hudson Bay.
 Very cold.